brewswain/Zero_Coding_Assessment/README.md

 Please begin by using `yarn install` in the root directory.
 If you have npm, use `npm install` instead.

-Once that's done, feel use `yarn add-all`  if you have Yarn installed.

-If you're using npm, use `npm run add-all`.

-If the installs give problems, please navigate into both the client/ and the server/ folders and manually run your install scripts.
+Once that's done, please navigate into both the client/ and the server/ folders and manually run your install scripts.

 ---